CGA-TOOP/PlatformIOSetup/README.md

 framework = arduino
 lib_deps = pololu/Pololu3piPlus32U4@^1.1.3
 ```
-6. Ensure you roboat is connected to your computer via USB.
+6. Ensure you robot is connected to your computer via USB.
 Now you can selct the check mark icon at the top right and select upload.
-If your upload was successfull you shoudl now see the red green and yellow LED's on your robot blinking.
+If your upload was successfull you should now see the red, green, and yellow LED's on your robot blinking.